xiaodaigh/JLBoost.jl/README.md

 * Play nice with the Julia ecosystem e.g. DataFrames.jl and CategoricalArrays.jl
 * 100%-Julia
 * Fit models on large data
+* Easy to manipulate the tree after fitting
 * "Easy" to deploy

 ## Example